nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 This technical document is meant for current and future developers of WerkIt! as a reference point on the design, implementation, and other technical and non-technical aspects of the application.

+When reading this document, there are several icons that you may encounter.
+Below are the icons and their meanings:
+> ⚠️**Warning** : Information that you may want to pay attention to in order
+> to prevent possible issues from arising when using the application.

+> 🧾  **Note** : Additional information that may be useful for you.
+️

 ## Acknowledgements
 The following websites and codebases were referenced and adapted for our project: